Billy Corkhill: Introduction and family

 A controversial story for the Corkhills was created when Tracy begins a romance with her geography teacher Peter Montague (Mark Draper).
 After the pair return from a skiing trip, Billy goes to the school and punches Peter.
 Billy is arrested for assault and later given a three month prison sentence, suspended for a year.
 At the time, Lucy O'Brien from The Guardian described it as the "most dramatic analysis" of child abuse on television.
 She added that "pugnacious Billy" had to face the fact his "wayward daughter" was in love with her teacher; the story subsequently played out over a "tense month".
 From this producers developed an issue lead story for the Corkhills, as they deal with the problems that arise from debts.
 Billy is sacked from his job at Pollocks because his court case garnered negative publicity.
 The Corkhills mounting debts result in their utilities being cut off and their television is repossessed.
 Billy tries to help his family out of debt by tampering with the electricity supply.
 This causes problems with his son Rod, who is training to be a police officer.
 Writers continued to develop the story into 1987.
-Billy's brother, Jimmy Corkhill (Dean Sullivan) convinces him to stage a burglary at his home.
-They also steal from the Collins family to make it appear genuine.
+Billy's brother, Jimmy Corkhill (Dean Sullivan) convinces him to allow him to stage a burglary at his home but Jimmy also steals from the Collins family to make it appear genuine.
 This upsets Doreen and she discovers the stolen property and the bank begin repossession proceedings.
 After all of Billy's crimes, McArdle told Johnson (TV Guide) that "at one time I thought I couldn't live next door to Billy Corkhill."
 He added that the supermarket robbery would continue to be an issue for Billy, adding that the writers "can bring that up at any time."